-Auditions take place in October each year - read more here
+Auditions take place in October/Early November - read more here

 Previous applicants say that the more prepared they are, the more relaxed they can be in the audition.
 So make sure you know what you have to do.

-There are no set pieces of music which you have to learn.
-When choosing what to play, please think carefully about what you can play confidently.
+When choosing your pieces, please think carefully about what you can play confidently.
 It's much better to play something you're familiar with really well, than to overstretch yourself with something new that you haven't had time to practise.

 For your prepared pieces, you can choose whether or not you wish to be accompanied.
 NCO doesn't provide an accompanist because there isn't sufficient time for you to get to know each other in the time before your audition.
 So if you would like to be accompanied, you need to bring your own accompanist.
 The following website may help you to find an accompanist should you decide you would prefer to be accompanied: www.pianoaccompanists.com.
 There's no disadvantage to playing unaccompanied, so please think about what will make you feel most comfortable.